 T.B.
-Walker built his brick Walker Building across
+Walker built his two-story brick Walker Building across

 the street from the Hamilton Building at 6516 Walker Street